 - Best time to visit: Throughout the year, but inflow is at its peak during the cooler months of December to February.

-- Travel recommendation: At least a three-day visit to check out its most famous attractions, but you could even spend a couple of weeks here.
+- Ideal Days to Stay: At least a three-day visit to check out its most famous attractions, but you could even spend a couple of weeks here.

 - Nearest Railway station: Trivandrum Central Railway station

 - Public Transport: Relatively easy, with taxis, private and public transport, as well as a high concentration of sights to see in the area keep it especially interesting on foot.

 Book Budget Hotels in